LaurenceTaylor/algorithmic-complexity/README.md

 The performance is quadratic time as looping the length of the array is linear time, and the `#delete_at` method within that loop is also linear time (it causes remapping).
 In other words it is linear time 'squared'.

 After observing this issue, I re-wrote the method again.
 Instead of using `#delete_at` within the loop, the last element of the array and the one to be removed are swapped.
 We can then `#pop` from the end of the array.
-These actions are all constant time, making the method linear time overall.
+These actions are all constant time, as the address in memory in each case is known and no remapping takes place.
+This makes the method linear time overall.
 The new code and performance graph are below:

 ```
 def new_shuffle